Nathuram Mirdha: Education

-Nathuram Mirdha passed his matriculation from Darbar High School Jodhpur with first division with suplimentry.
+Mirdha passed his matriculation from Darbar High School, Jodhpur.
 He earned an M.A.
 (Economics) and completed an LLB degree in 1944 from Lucknow University.

-Rise as farmer leader
+Farmer leader

-Nathuram Mirdha organised a massive farmer gathering at Jodhpur under the Chairmanship of Chhotu Ram.
+Mirdha organised a massive farmer gathering at Jodhpur under the Chairmanship of Chhotu Ram.
 He joined the Institution of farmers "Kisan Sabha" founded by Baldev Ram Mirdha as Secretary in 1946.
 He was made the Revenue minister in the Jodhpur state.
 Nathuram Mirdha had an intimate association with Justice Kan Singh Parihar.

 Freedom fighter and political leader

 On 15 August 1947, with the independence of India, a popular Ministry was installed in Jodhpur.
-Recognising the importance of the Kisan Sabha, Mirda, as its general secretary, was included in the Ministry.
-He won his first assembly election in 1952 from Merta City constituency with a huge majority.
+Recognising the importance of the Kisan Sabha, Mirdha, as its general secretary, was included in the Ministry.
+He won his first assembly election in 1952 from Merta assembly constituency with a huge majority.
 He was a Member of the Rajasthan Legislative Assembly from 1952 to 1967 and 1984 to 1989 and held several important portfolios in the Government of Rajasthan.
 He is known for strengthening agriculture and cooperative sectors in Rajasthan.
 Commencing from 1972, he was returned to the Lok Sabha six times.
-He served in the Union Council of Ministers in 1979-80 and 1989–90.
+He served in the Union Council of Ministers in 1979–80 and 1989–90.
 He served also as the Chairman of the National Agricultural Prices Commission.